Michelprogram/leetcode-reach-presence/readme.md

 Follow these steps to run the backend and load the extension.

-Note: you could use the latest version from the release tab.
+Note: you could use the latest version from the release tab, start backend binary and load extension ui as explained in *2) Extension (Browser)*.

 ### 🗺️ Prerequisites